 It’s not that he didn’t love me.
-I realized in that moment that my parents have always loved me.
+I realized at that moment my parents have always loved me.
 There’s nothing I needed to do.
-I don’t need to work hard to get love, I don’t need to drink to feel good about myself.
+I don’t need to work hard to get love.
+I don’t need to drink to feel good about myself.

 In that instant, I fell down on my knees.
 It’s like a million pounds of unworthiness just fell off my shoulders.
 I started crying.